 Maneuvering four tools simultaneously can be tiring and confusing.
 Because of this, the system is able to predict some of the surgeon's basic actions and guide his movements accordingly.

 In short, a real dining room assistant.
 Indeed: two.
-Mohamed Bouri, head of EPFL's REHAssist group, explains it well: "Our system opens up new possibilities for performing four-handed laparoscopic procedures, allowing one surgeon to perform a task that is usually performed by two, sometimes three people."
+Mohamed Bouri, head of the REHAssist group at EPFL, explains it well: “Our system opens up new possibilities for performing four-handed laparoscopic procedures, allowing a surgeon to carry out a task that is usually performed by two, sometimes three people.”

 Clinical trials of the system are currently underway in Geneva, and the results promise to be exciting.
-A detailed description of the system, a veritable concert of precision, technology and human ingenuity, has been published in the International Journal of Robotics Research (and I link it here).
+A detailed description of the system, a true concert of precision, technology and human ingenuity, was published in the International Journal of Robotics Research (and I link it here).

-Whether you are a doctor, an engineer or simply a fan of progress, you are all invited to attend this fascinating symphony of medicine.
+Whether you are doctors, engineers or simply passionate about progress, you are all invited to witness this fascinating symphony of medicine.
 Ready for the final applause?